ShaunBristol/IEtools/README.md

-# Scikit: Information Equilibrium
+# scikit-information equilibrium

-Information Equilibrium with the scikit interface.
-Based on IETools by Jasom Smith.
+Information equilibrium with the scikit interface.
+Based on IETools by Jason Smith.